 There’s nothing quite like the feeling of entering an air-conditioned home on a hot summer day or walking into the warmth of your home after a long day of winter’s cold.
 Thanks to your HVAC system, both of these experiences are possible.
 To continue experiencing comfort and clean air in your home or business, it helps to have some knowledge of your HVAC system components.
-You don’t need to be a professional technician to understand how your system works.
-But knowing the parts that make up your HVAC system can help you identify problems before they become worse.
+You don’t need to be a professional technician to understand how your HVAC system works.
+However, knowing the parts that make up your HVAC system can help you identify problems before they become worse.
 Here is a helpful breakdown of components, their function, and who you should contact if problems arise.

 Know Your HVAC System Components

 Working in conjunction with each other, the components of your HVAC system provide your home or office with a desirable temperature.
 Issues with a single component may result in inefficiencies that lead to larger energy bills or dangerous build-up of gas.
 Here are the components on a typical, conventional home HVAC system:

 Whether you want to turn the temperature up or down, the thermostat controls when your AC or furnace turns on.
 Your thermostat can detect the temperature within your home, similar to a thermometer.
 After detecting the temperature, the thermostat will make adjustments to reach the desired temperature.
 Thermostat technology has come a long way from a simple dial.
 Today’s models can be programmed to automatically turn on when you are on your way home or whenever you want it.

 When chilly temperatures hit, you’ll want this HVAC system component to be fired up and ready to go.
 The furnace is in charge of heating the air distributed throughout your home or office.
 Depending on the type of fuel source your furnace uses, the incoming air is heated by natural gas or electricity.